Does Tea Tree Oil Repel Ticks

 See our pick of the 5 most popular tick repellents

-Home Made Tea Tree Tick Repellent Recipe
+Home-Made Tea Tree Tick Repellent Recipe

 Tea tree oil should not be applied directly to the skin in large amounts.
 A drop on an insect bite to stop the itch is fine.
 But concentrated amounts may cause irritation.
 To use tea tree oil as a repellent it is best to dilute it in a mixture using a skin-friendly base oil like Jojoba or Coconut oil.